-Due to the recent COVID-19 outbreak, teachers have been forced to communicate with their classes through the use of Zoom, FaceTime and Teams.
+Home Learning Due to the recent COVID-19 outbreak, teachers have been forced to communicate with their classes through the use of Zoom, FaceTime and Teams.
 Whilst staff have adapted quickly to the changes this brings, it is necessary for staff to follow procedures to ensure the safety of children and themselves.

-- Staff and pupils are to use appropriate screen names when partaking in online learning.
-This is so that participants are clearly identifiable throughout the meeting and allows staff to accurately make use of the waiting room admittance at the start of each session. - The chat feature settings must be changed so that children cannot send private messages to each other during the session.
+All remote learning is to take place using Teams as a host.
+Staff and children have their own accounts that are to be used.
+Classes may use Tapestry to send out notices and work, but all remote video calling should be done via Teams.
+Staff and pupils are to use appropriate screen names when partaking in online learning.
+This is so that participants are clearly identifiable throughout the meeting and allows staff to accurately make use of the waiting room admittance at the start of each session.
+The chat feature settings must be changed so that children cannot send private messages to each other during the session.
 This is to prevent any harm from inappropriate messages between pupils as the host cannot read these.
-The chat feature should be entirely disabled or at least the option to send private messages removed. - Staff should consider the surroundings in which they are hosting their meetings.
+The chat feature should be entirely disabled or at least the option to send private messages removed.
+Staff should consider the surroundings in which they are hosting their meetings.
 The background should be relatively empty and free from any items which could breach the privacy of the host or reveal any personal data about the host or students e.g. data sheets in the background.
 Staff should make use of the virtual or blurred background features on the video call software.

-- When inviting participants to meetings, meeting details must not be shared on social media.
+This applies to children too as they should be in an appropriate environment for their learning.
+When inviting participants to meetings, meeting details must not be shared on social media.
 Meeting IDs should be automatically generated and passwords must be set to allow entry.
-These passwords must be secure, containing upper and lower case letters, numbers and symbols. - Any 1-1 meetings with children must be recorded for safeguarding purposes, especially if a third party is not in the immediate vicinity.
+These passwords must be secure, containing upper and lower-case letters, numbers and symbols.
+Any 1-1 meetings with children must be recorded for safeguarding purposes, especially if a third party is not in the immediate vicinity.
+Review This policy will be reviewed on an annual basis, or at an earlier interval should it be found that advancements in on-line and electronic communications technologies dictate this.
+This policy should be read in conjunction with the Child Protection/Safeguarding Policy.